 You need to be aware that although it is essential, there are other channels to consider, including your website.

-Some people will search your name in search engines and expect a website that gives them all the information they need.
+Some people will search for your name in search engines and expect a website that gives them all the information they need.

 Podcast listeners tune in to a podcast because they are interested in the topic.

-This is why you need to speak about a passionate interest in your podcast.
+You need to speak about a passionate interest in your podcast.

-The podcast industry is filled with unpassionate podcasts about subjects hosts don’t really care about, so there’s no point in adding another person to that list.
+The podcast industry is filled with unpassionate podcasts about subjects hosts don’t care about, so there’s no point in adding another person to that list.

-People who are just doing it without any passion are simply there to make money, and usually, a target audience can quickly recognize when this is the case.
+People who are just doing it without any passion are there to make money, and usually, a target audience can quickly recognize when this is the case.